-As of the date of this MD&A, the Corporation is advancing the Rovina Valley Project at a slower pace in order to contain costs and limit cash expenditures.
-The details of the Pre-Feasibility study are also being reviewed and optimized in light of the current commodity price decline.
-The Corporation, however continues to be engaged in the conversion of the Exploration License to the Mining License with all interested stakeholders from the local to federal level.
+As of the date of this MD&A, the Corporation has placed the Rovina Valley Project on a care and maintenance program to contain costs and limit cash expenditures.
+The details of the Pre- Feasibility study are being reviewed internally and optimized in light of the current commodity price decline.
+However, the Corporation continues to be engaged in the conversion of the Exploration License to the Mining License with all interested stakeholders from the local to federal level.